gjena2020/django-blog/README.md

 # Django Blog

-A basic blogsite uilt using django.
+A basic blogsite built using django and bootstrap.